aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/1300 2025-08-16 - A day in my life at OpenAI.md

 - 08:30 - Finish breakfast and go straight to work
 - 18:00 - Go to dinner
 - 18:30 - Finish dinner
 - 18:40 - Now it depends, sometimes I leave right after dinner (18:40), other times I go back to work and work until 19:30.
-And if I take the Caltrain (only happened once), I must leave at 18:00.
+And if I take the Caltrain, I must leave at 18:00.
 I'd say most days, I leave at 18:40
 - 19:30 - Arrive home.
 If I stayed longer, then 20:30.
 I do not open the laptop.
 I spend time with Laura.
 Generally, we have a few options: go for a walk, go for a swim, stay for a beer and chatter at home
 - 21:00 - Attempt to go to to my room.
 Usually I only start the attempt at 21:30
 - 21:30 - Attempt to sleep.
 Usually I only attept to sleep at 22:00